 This course introduces digital painting and the use of popular computer painting software, covering both basics of the program and onscreen painting.
+The class focuses on the covering both basics of the program and onscreen painting.
 The class focuses on the image manipulation and painting tools and translates traditional painting techniques to the computer.
-Exercises emphasize techniques that enhance students' understanding of the software interface, ability to visualize and sketch out compositions, control light and value and create a representational impact. value, and create a representational image.
-The process taught has direct application to illustration, feature films, video games, graphic novels, etc. Additionally, students learn about visual communication and how to expand their ability to communicate their visual ideas to collaborators.
+Exercises emphasize techniques that enhance students' understanding of the software interface, ability to visualize and sketch out compositions, control light and value, and create a representational image.
+The process taught has direct application to illustration, feature films, video games, graphic novels, etc. Additionally, students learn about visual communication and how to expand their ability to communicate their visual ideas to authorize the program is parameter. ideas to collaborators.
+This course is normally offered in the fall semester.